Allotments

 Marlow Town Council Allotment Allocation Policy

 To be eligible for an allotment a person must be 18 years or older, reside within the Marlow Town Council Boundary and be on the Electoral Role.
 You must read and agree to abide by the Marlow Town Councils Allotment Rules & Regulations.
-The current tenancy fee is £7-00 per pole, this will increase to £7-50 in April 2024.
-All new plots are approximately 5 pole in size and rented to tenants on an annual basis.
+The current tenancy fee is £7-50 per pole All new plots are approximately 5 pole in size and rented to tenants on an annual basis.

 Our allotment sites are fully tenanted at present but if you would like to join the waiting list, please contact the Town Council by completing the form below .
 Once you reach the top of the waiting list, we will contact you to view the available plot/s and decide whether you wish to take it on.